-- address and contact information to EPD owner, - description of the organisation.
-This may include information on products- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility), - name and location of production site, - product identification by name, and an unambiguous identification of the product by standards, concessions or other means, - identification of the product according to the UN CPC scheme system.
-Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Products by Activity (NACE/CPA), - Australian and New Zealand Standard Industrial Classification (ANZSIC), or - Global Trade Item Number (GTIN). - a description of the product, - a description of the technical purpose of the product, including its application/intended use, - a description of the background system, including the main technological aspects, - for EPDs covering multiple products: a description of the selection of products/sites, a list of contributing manufacturers (if Sector EPD), etc. (see Section 4.9), - geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - declared/functional unit, - reference service life (RSL) and/or technical/actual lifespan, if relevant, - declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - reference to the main database(s) for generic data and LCA software used, if relevant, - system diagram of the processes included in the LCA, divided into the life cycle stages, - description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - information on which life-cycle stages are not considered (if any), with a justification of the omission, and - references to any relevant websites for more information or explanatory materials.
+- identification of the product according to the UN CPC scheme system.
+Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Products by Activity (NACE/CPA), - Australian and New Zealand Standard Industrial Classification (ANZSIC), or - Global Trade Item Number (GTIN). - a description of the product, with a list of its components, packaging and other elements included in the packaging (e.g. tools for maintenance, spare parts, etc.) - a description of the technical purpose of the product, including its application/intended use, - a description of the background system, including the main technological aspects, - for EPDs covering multiple products: a description of the selection of products/sites, a list of contributing manufacturers (if Sector EPD), etc. (see Section 4.9), - geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - declared/functional unit, - reference service life (RSL) and/or technical/actual lifespan, if relevant, - declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - reference to the main database(s) for generic data and LCA software used, if relevant, - system diagram of the processes included in the LCA, divided into the life cycle stages, - description if the EPD system boundary is "cradle-to-gate", "cradle-to-gate with options" or "cradle-to-grave", - information on which life-cycle stages are not considered (if any), with a justification of the omission, and - references to any relevant websites for more information or explanatory materials.